 Fun fact: when I was a teenager, my parents managed a small golf course in central Massachusetts.
 It was hard work but loads of fun--I wish I'd had the forethought to appreciate playing free golf back then.
 My experiences inspired my YA novel.

-My picture book THE WORST CASE OF PASKETTI-ITIS will be published by 4RV Publishing in October 2013.
+My picture book THE WORST CASE OF PASKETTI-ITIS was published by 4RV Publishing in October 2013.

 Please visit my website at www.kristineasselin.com.